-The SAS cumulus parameterization was employed, with some modifications, in the GFS (Pan and Wu 1995; Hong and Pan 1998; Pan 2003; Han and Pan 2011) and GFDL models.
-This scheme, based on Arakawa and Schubert (1974), was then simplified by Grell (1993) to consider only one cloud top at a specified time and location and not the spectrum of cloud sizes, as in the computationally expensive original scheme.
+The Arakawa and Schubert (1974) cumulus parameterization was simplified by Grell (1993) to consider only one cloud top at a specified time and location and not a spectrum of cloud sizes, as in the computationally expensive original scheme.
+Further modifications by Pan and Wu (1995) and adaptation for operational use resulted in the scheme known as SAS, which was employed in the GFS and GFDL models.
 One important modification made to the SAS scheme employed in the HWRF and GFS models in 2011 was the use of a single cloud-top value per grid box, instead of the original use of a random distribution of cloud tops.
-The scheme, described in detail in some publications (Pan and Wu1995; Hong and Pan1998; Pan 2003; Han and Pan 2011), has also been revised to make cumulus convection stronger and deeper by increasing the maximum allowable cloud-base mass flux and having convective overshooting from a single cloud top.
+The scheme, described in detail in some publications (Pan and Wu 1995; Hong and Pan 1998; Pan 2003; Han and Pan 2011), has also been revised to make cumulus convection stronger and deeper by increasing the maximum allowable cloud-base mass flux and having convective overshooting from a single cloud top.

-In addition to the deep convection scheme, the shallow convection parameterization was incorporated in the operational HWRF models 2012, respectively.
+While the operational HWRF has always relied on a deep convection parameterization, a shallow convection scheme has been in use only since 2012.
 The parameter used to differentiate shallow from deep convection is the depth of the convective cloud.
-When the convective thickness is greater than 150 hPa, convection is defined as deep; otherwise it is treated as shallow.
+When the extent of the convective cloud is greater than 150 hPa, convection is defined as deep; otherwise it is treated as shallow.
 In the HWRF model, precipitation from shallow convection is prohibited when the convection top is located below the PBL top and the thickness of the shallow convection cloud is less than 50 hPa.
 These customizations were made to remove widespread light precipitation in the model domain over open ocean areas.
 Note that because the shallow convection scheme requires knowledge of the PBL height, it needs to be run in conjunction with a PBL parameterization that provides that information.
-In the Current code, only the GFS PBL scheme has been tested to properly communicate the PBL height to the HWRF SASAS parameterization.
+In the current code, only the GFS PBL scheme has been tested to properly communicate the PBL height to the HWRF SASAS parameterization.